Healthy Homes Assessment Te Marua

 Home Assessments Te Marua for Rental Properties

-There are numerous things you should look for in the house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
-There are a few examples:
+There are a myriad of concerns to be able to examine in the house review to determine if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+Some examples include:

 • Does the heat pump have sufficient capacity?